EleniLPetrou/pacific_herring_RADseq/smartpca/part1_smartpca.md

 # go to dir with vcfs
 cd $VCFDIR

-# vcf file has to be "bgzipped" abd indexed before renaming can take place, sigh.
+# vcf file has to be "bgzipped" and indexed before renaming can take place, sigh.
 # Then, you can index vcf with tabix.
 bgzip $VCF
 tabix -p vcf $VCF.gz